Idina Menzel: Wicked, If/Then, Skintight, to WILD (2003–2021)

 In 2003, Menzel starred alongside Kristin Chenoweth on Broadway in Wicked, a musical by Stephen Schwartz and Winnie Holzman based upon Gregory Maguire's 1995 novel Wicked: The Life and Times of the Wicked Witch of the West.
 Shortly after a San Francisco try-out, Wicked began previews on October 8, 2003, with an official opening night on October 30.
 Menzel's performance as Elphaba, the misunderstood Wicked Witch of the West, garnered critical acclaim, for which she won the 2004 Tony Award for Best Leading Actress in a Musical.
 Menzel's character also earned her a devoted fanbase, particularly among young girls who empathized with her misunderstood character, as well as a gay following.
 She can be heard on the show's Original Broadway Cast (OBC) recording.
 During her penultimate performance on January 8, 2005, she fell through a trap door during the melting scene and cracked a lower rib.
-This injury prevented her from performing in her final show on January 9.
+This injury prevented her from performing in her scheduled final show on January 9; her standby, Shoshana Bean, played Elphaba at that performance.
 Menzel did, however, make a special appearance, in a red tracksuit, at that performance, performed her last song, and received a five-minute standing ovation.
 Menzel was replaced by Elphaba standby Shoshana Bean.
 In 2010, Broadway.com readers voted Menzel their favourite Elphaba performer out of the then-eleven actresses who had played the character on Broadway.

 Following Wicked, Menzel appeared Off-Broadway in the Public Theater's production of See What I Wanna See, a Michael John LaChiusa-penned musical whose run ended in December 2005, for which she received Drama Desk Award and Drama League Award nominations.
 She reprised her Tony Award-winning role as Elphaba in the West End production of Wicked when it opened at London's Apollo Victoria Theatre on September 27, 2006.
 She starred alongside Helen Dallimore as Glinda and Adam Garcia as Fiyero.
 During her run, she was the highest-paid female performer in the West End at $30,000 per week.
 Menzel finished her West End run on December 30, 2006.
 She was succeeded by Elphaba standby Kerry Ellis.

 Menzel played the role of Florence in the 21st-anniversary concert of the musical Chess at London's Royal Albert Hall, from May 12 to 13, 2008, alongside Kerry Ellis, Adam Pascal, and Josh Groban.
 In 2008, she headlined the Powerhouse Theatre's reading of Steven Sater and Duncan Sheik's musical Nero from July 11 to 13, performing the role of Nero's mistress, Poppea.
 She was joined by Glee costar Lea Michele as Claudia Octavia, Jeffrey Carleson as Nero, and Michael Arden as Octavia's brother, Brittanicus.